Last updated: May 2026

 Cash is tied up for 100 to 120 days or more before revenue arrives.

-For a brand making $5M a year, this often means committing $80,000 to $120,000 months before knowing what demand will look like.
-That capital cannot support ads, testing, or early trend response.
-Warehousing fees continue accumulating while inventory sits idle.
+For a brand doing $5M in annual revenue with a 30% to 40% inventory-to-revenue ratio and typical 60 to 90-day pre-pay terms, this often means committing $80,000 to $120,000 in working capital months before knowing what demand will look like.
+That capital can't fund ads, product testing, or trend response while it sits on a boat or in a warehouse.

 To understand how early commitments also inflate cost exposure, see our guide on how to calculate true landed cost before ordering.